moved to https://docs.hpc.taltech.ee

 Parallel jobs

 NB!
 More cores does not mean faster!!!
-See Benchmarks.
+See benchmarks.

-Example of slurm script for green nodes partition:
+Example of slurm script:

 #!/bin/bash